seokjunbing/project-agora/README.md

 ##### Listings
 `http://[ site_url ]/api/listings/`

-Lists the listings made by users on the site.
+Lists the listings made by users on the site. *Deleting* a listing can only be done by its author.
+Unauthenticated requests and requests coming from unverified users will not receive the `author` of a Listing so as to preserve anonymity and trust of users within the Dartmouth community.

 ##### Categories
 `http://[ site_url ]/api/categories/`

 Lists the available categories for users to post items on.
+This is a read-only endpoint.
+If you need to add categories, do so via the admin site.

 ##### Messages
 `http://[ site_url ]/api/messages/`